cvnertnc/susfs4ksu-begonia/README.md

 This is only experimental code, that said it can harm your system or cause performance hit, **YOU ARE WARNED** already.

 ### Compatibility
--The susfs kernel patches may differ for different kernel versions or even on the same kernel version, you may need to create your own patches for your kernel.
+The susfs kernel patches may differ for different kernel versions or even on the same kernel version, you may need to create your own patches for your kernel.

 <details><summary><big>Patch Instruction (For non-GKI only)</big></summary>